newrelic/nr-openai-observability-node/README.md

 If you would like to contribute to this project, review [these guidelines](./CONTRIBUTING.md).

-To all contributors, we thank you!
+To [all contributors](<https://github.com/newrelic/newrelic-telemetry-sdk-node/graphs/contributors), we thank you!
 Without your contribution, this project would not be what it is today.
-We also host a community project page dedicated to [Project Name](<LINK TO https://opensource.newrelic.com/projects/...
-PAGE>).
+We also host a community project page dedicated to [New Relic Telemetry SDK (Node)](https://opensource.newrelic.com/projects/newrelic/newrelic-telemetry-sdk-node).

 ## License

-[Project Name] is licensed under the [Apache 2.0](http://apache.org/licenses/LICENSE-2.0.txt) License.
+`newrelic-telemetry-sdk-node` is licensed under the [Apache 2.0](http://apache.org/licenses/LICENSE-2.0.txt) License.

->[If applicable: The [project name] also uses source code from third-party libraries.
+> [If applicable: The [project name] also uses source code from third-party libraries.
 You can find full details on which libraries are used and the terms under which they are licensed in the third-party notices document.]